Patrik Laine Rookie Cards and Beyond

 2016 Sereal Team Finland Patrik Laine

-Distributed in Europe, Patrik Laine can be found in Sereal’s 2016 Team Finland release.
-The winger is featured throughout the checklist including limited autographs and memorabilia cards.
+Sereal’s 2016 Team Finland is a European release.
+The winger is found throughout the checklist including rare autographs and memorabilia cards.
 Here’s a full list of the Patrik Laine cards in the set:

 • Base #FIN-BAS-015